 Snoring may seem like a trivial problem, but if it’s loud and chronic, it may be a warning sign of sleep apnea.
 Not only does loud snoring prevent both you and your partner from finding restful sleep, but your overall health could be at risk.
-You probably already know about CPAP machines, maybe you’ve heard stories of your friends ripping them off in the middle of the night, but thankfully we have an alternative solution with oral appliance therapy.

 “I’m terrified of the dentist.
 The staff was super friendly, helped me relax and treated me with respect and kindness.
 Thank you so much Kingery & Kingery.” – Stephanie

 Obstructive sleep apnea (OSA) develops when the soft tissues in the back of the throat collapse during sleep, blocking the airway, making it difficult to breathe properly throughout the night.
 The most common symptom is loud, chronic snoring, but other signs include frequent sleep disruptions, daytime fatigue, morning headaches or dry mouth, anxiety and depression, the list goes on.